rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 ### Why does NUMA matter?

 Any abstraction has a performance cost.
 For a NUMA system, the performance cost is that the latency of a remote memory operation (accessing memory from a different NUMA node) is more expensive than the latency of a local memory operation.

-**Does the cost of this latency matter?**

 When you consider a multi-threaded application, it is worth considering NUMA and locality because latencies could affect the performance of an application.

 ### Assigning of sockets and cores